Best time to visit Bali

 Morning view on the vibrant Tegelalang rice terraces north of Ubud by Niklas Weiss

-Photo by Niklas Weiss on Unsplash
+Credit: Niklas Weiss from Unsplash

 Best time to visit Canggu (May - October)